dolbyio-samples/comms-unity-demo/Readme.md

 ## Run

-To run the application, clone the repository and open a scene in `Assets/Scenes/Playground.unity`.
+To run the application, clone the repository and open the scene in `Assets/Scenes/Playground.unity`.